 Although I tend to also carry a smaller day pack with me, having the option of storing my laptop here or in my smaller bag is awesome.
 The laptop compartment fits up to 15″ laptops and is padded enough so I know it won’t get damaged.

 To be perfectly honest, one of my pet peeves is finding a bag that doesn’t have mesh pockets which is why I’m pretty stoked with the one that my Farpoint has.
-Although sometimes difficult to reach when you have the pack on, having this feature so I can store my reusable water bottles is a must!
+Although sometimes difficult to reach when you have the pack on, having this feature is a must so I can store my reusable water bottle!

 What I Love About the Osprey Farpoint